Monetbil/monetbil-android-sdk/README.md

 #Monetbil Android SDK

 Accept Mobile Money in your Android app https://www.monetbil.com/.
-This SDK makes it easy to add In-App Purchases to your mobile apps.
+This SDK makes it easy to add In-App Purchase to your mobile apps.

 ##How to set up Monetbil SDK